FaroukIbrahim-FII/reading-notes/Read01.md

 Markdown is a way to style text on the web.
 For example, you can control the display of the document; format words as bold or italic, add images, and creating lists.
 Mostly, Markdown is just regular text with a few non-alphabetic characters thrown in to help view the style of the text the way you want.
 Note: Markdown is not a wysiwyg type of text editor.
+Markdown will help you achieve more while creating your website.

 Following are some of the symbols to use in Markdown: